-People in Staffordshire are being urged to opt for a ‘staycation’ over the Easter holidays and explore the county’s many attractions and hidden treasures.
+People in Staffordshire are being urged to opt for a ‘staycation’ over the holiday period and explore the county’s many attractions and hidden treasures.
 There’s a great video below which shows why….

 Staffordshire has a thriving tourism economy with a wealth of great attractions, including many leading national sites, drawing in millions of visitors from across the UK and beyond.

 For adrenalin seekers and families the county has two of the UK’s top theme parks in the Alton Towers Resort and Drayton Manor Park, as well as Tamworth’s SnowDome and Waterworld.
 All four of these fun-filled attractions can be visited using the value-for-money Thrill Hopper multi-attraction pass available online at www.thrillhopper.com.

 Staffordshire is also home to the National Memorial Arboretum, where HRH Prince William recently officially opened the brand new £15m Remembrance Centre.
 The county also boasts the national football centre at St George’s Park and the National Brewery Centre both in Burton upon Trent, as well as a wealth of smaller museums and attractions.

 Darryl Eyers, Director for Economy at Staffordshire County Council explained that the county was a fantastic place to explore with something for everyone, with many more hidden and more quirky attractions just waiting to be discovered.

 Darryl said: “We have a rich tapestry of attractions here in Staffordshire, many of which are nationally acclaimed, in addition to some that are perhaps less well-known but which play a vital part in our visitor economy.
 Holidays offer a great opportunity to get out and explore some of our wonderful attractions right on our door step.
 With so much to see here, I’d definitely urge people to consider a ‘Staycation’.”